 • Security.
 Whole-drive encryption is often really “whole partition” encryption.
 With multiple partitions, you can pick and choose which to encrypt — typically, a single partition containing your sensitive data.

 • Speed.
-Depending on how you use your data, it’s possible that moving less-frequently-used data to a separate partition can improve speed, particularly if you’re using a magnetic hard disk (HDD) as compared to an SSD.
+Depending on how you use your data, it’s possible that moving less frequently used data to a separate partition can improve speed.
+This really only applies if you have a magnetic hard disk (HDD) and not an SSD.

 Why you might not partition